olinyoder2534/SuperStore/README.md

   * DBSCAN
   * Gaussian Mixture Model

-Evaluate which clusters are most likely to take part in a promotion.
-Create a marketing plan based on the clustering and in coordination with the models.
+Evaluate which clusters, and customers, are most likely to take part in a promotion.
+Create a marketing plan based on the clustering and in coordination with the models for existing and new customers.